alvarogarcia7/blog_source/source/_posts/draft_book-review-patterns.md

   * Create an internal repo with everything that is sent to / from the publisher.
 Version everything, even the .doc drafts that they send, before, during, after commenting / reviewing
   * Manage this repo with pull requests, as if it were code
+  * The comments should be also controlled in the main repository.
+You can create LaTeX macros to make sure they are not present in the final code.
+It is also possible (with a small program or a regex) that all the contributions by a pull-request start with pound (#), the LaTeX comment symbol
   * Use a tool for automatically copy-pasting code into the draft.
 Or better yet, a tool for automatically importing code from the git repo to your manuscript.
   * Have a shared space (e.g., google drive, dropbox) where all the authors, reviewers, designers, etc have access and can share information